-Businesses are reopening and many children are back in school.
+Businesses are reopening after lockdown and many children are back in school.
 Many of Europe’s internal borders will be open again from mid-June and there are hopes that external borders will be lifted from 1 July – although different nations are lifting border controls at different rates.

 Coronavirus: Here is how Europeans are emerging from life under lockdown.

 Germany began reopening smaller shops in April; in early May control of lifting the lockdown was handed to the 16 federal states.
 But Chancellor Angela Merkel stressed that an ”emergency brake” will be applied anywhere that sees a surge in new infections.

 Foreign minister Heiko Maas announced a travel ban for EU member states; and specified European countries including the UK would be lifted on 15 June; provided large-scale lockdowns were not still underway in those nations.

 - Bundesliga football matches resumed behind closed doors on 16 May – the first big European league to do so

 - Shops of all sizes were allowed to reopen, with extra hygiene and social distancing

 - Shops smaller than 800 sq m have been allowed to open since 20 April; alongside car dealerships, bicycle shops and bookshops